-Saguaro National Park is the ideal destination if you have a dessert obsession and want to be humbled by the environment.
-It is among the best national parks to visit in January and other winter months.
-Although the park is usually unmanageable and hot during the summer, there are many hiking courses that you can take advantage of.
+Saguaro National Park is the ideal destination if you have a desert obsession and want to be humbled by the environment.
+Located in Southern Arizona, it is among the best national parks to visit in January and other winter months.
+Although the park is usually unmanageable and hot during the summer, there are many hiking trails you can take advantage of.

+No matter when you go, be sure to bring plenty of water and apply sunscreen.
 This article gives insight into all levels of hiking trails available, so you can find the best Saguaro National Park hikes to include on your next trip.
+Like its name, expect to see hundreds, if not thousands, of saguaro cactus while you are there.

 Saguaro National Park East